usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step1/info.md

 Access the petstore API (querying for a pet with ID 1) using the console on the right side:

->initially the petstore API will be access unprotected via localhost:8080
+>initially the petstore API will be accessed unprotected via localhost:8080

 ```shell
 curl -s http://localhost:8080/api/pet/1 | jq '.'